Reflexive pronouns me, te, se, nous, vous

 Je réveille Paul.
 (I wake Paul up.)
 Je me réveille.
 (I wake up.)

-1. You put the personal pronoun first, then the reflexive pronoun, and finally the reflexive (pronominal) verb: "Je me lève", "Tu te lèves".
+1. You must put the subject pronoun, then the reflexive pronoun, and finally the reflexive verb: "Je me lève", "Tu te lèves".

 2. In the infinitive, we use the pronoun "se".